Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 Nutropin is used for:

 Treating certain children or adults when the body does not produce enough growth hormone.
-It may also be used for other conditions as determined by your doctor.
+It is also used to treat children who are not growing normally due to Turner syndrome or certain other conditions (eg, chronic kidney problems, idiopathic short stature).
+It may also be used to for other conditions as determined by your doctor.

 Do NOT use Nutropin if: